jenkaufman/pretrial_services_success/README.md

 ***

 ## Summary of Findings
+The findings would suggest that equitable services are being provided by pretrial supervision in regards to age, gender and ethnicity.
+Defendants that are terminated unsuccessfully from pretrial supervision spend less time under pretrial supervision.
+In future analysis, I would like to determine at what stage do defendants most often fail (first appearance, plea, etc.) and whether there is an ideal length of supervision that would lead to increasing success rates.
 ***

 ## Future Analysis
 Future analysis could include answering the following questions:
 1. What stage are defendant most frequently terminated unsuccessfully by risk level?
 2. Is there an amount of time engaged with Pretrial Services that leads to the majority of successes?
+3. Perform hypothesis test on race